Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 What Is Project Closure?

-When the project closure phase is completed properly, your project documents will be finalized, your clients and stakeholders will have any final reports that they require, and your team will have had the chance to reflect upon and adjust their processes.
+When the project closing phase is completed properly, your project documents will be finalized, your clients and stakeholders will have any final reports that they require, and your team will have had the chance to reflect upon and adjust their processes and workflows.

 When Should I Begin The Project Closure Process?

-- Your team has done QA and performed testing on the deliverables
+- Your team has done QA and performed testing on the project deliverables

 - You’ve delivered the project, and the client has reviewed and approved it